rahafahmad89/AutoML_Pathogenicity_Prediction/README.md

-# 🔬 AutoML-Driven Pathogenicity Prediction for Breast Cancer Variants
+# 🔬 Leveraging AutoML to Optimize Dataset Selection for Improved Breast Cancer Variant Pathogenicity Prediction

 This project benchmarks breast cancer and pan-cancer variant datasets to identify the most effective data composition and AutoML framework for predicting variant pathogenicity.
 Using **TPOT**, **H2O AutoML**, and **MLJAR-supervised**, the pipeline performs: